curtistinkers/social_media_platforms-drupal-module/README.md

 ## Icons

-The default module icons can be easily overriden implementing a preprocess function for the 'social_media_platform_links' theme element.
+The default module icons can be easily overridden implementing a preprocess function for the 'social_media_platform_links' theme element.

-The module contains a css library social_media_platforms.theme, which can be overriden in the theme.
+The module contains a css library social_media_platforms.theme, which can be overridden in the theme.

 ## Installation